sematext/docs/docs/integration/kubernetes.md

 ## Shipping Kubernetes logs to Sematext

-Due to its nature, Kubernetes can be difficult to debug and without proper tooling this process will take a lot longer than it has too.
-Sematext helps you shed light on what caused the anomaly that led to the crash.
+Due to its nature, Kubernetes can be difficult to debug and without proper tooling this process will take a lot longer than it has to.
+Sematext helps you shed light on what caused issues with your Kubernetes cluster by collecting Kubernetes logs and events.

 All you need to do is use [Discovery](../logs/discovery/setup) to Set Up log shipping: